HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 - **periodStart** is still required, but the description is modified to reference the start date of the [gaps through period].
 - **periodEnd** is still required, but the description is modified to reference the end of the [gaps through period].
 -	**topic** is an optional parameter for which the cardinality has been updated to allow multiple topics to be specified.
 -	**subject** can now point to either a patient or a group of patients.
-Subject is optional when run a gaps in care report for an organization or a practitioner of an organization.
+Subject is optional when run a Gaps in Care report for an organization or a practitioner of an organization.

 Several new input parameters are specified and added to the [care-gaps](OperationDefinition-care-gaps.html) operation defined in this guide:
-- **practitioner** references a practitioner for which the gaps in care report will be created.
+- **practitioner** references a practitioner for which the Gaps in Care Report will be created.
-- **organization** references an organization for which the gaps in care report will be created.
+- **organization** references an organization for which the Gaps in Care Report will be created.
 -	**status** is required, it SHALL be a code from the [gaps status value set], which indicates an open-gap or a closed-gap.
 For the Gaps in Care Report to return both the [open and closed gaps], status equals to open-gap and closed-gap both need to be provided.
 -	**measureId** is the id of a Measure resource that is on the server for which the gaps in care will be reported.
 The Client will need to check with the Server to know the identifiers used by the Server to uniquely identify measures.
 This parameter is one of the three options provided by this operation to specify one or more measures for which the Gaps in Care Report will be created.
 - **measureIdentifier** is the business identifier for a measure.
 This parameter is one of the three options provided by this operation to specify one or more measures for the which the Gaps in Care Report will be created.